codetriplett/stew/README.md

 # Stew
-This library manages stateful fontend layouts built for any purpose.
+This library manages stateful frontend layouts built for any purpose.
 It supports global and local states and refs, client-side hydration and effects, server-side rendering, portals, and basic testing.
 The total uncompressed size is under 7KB and requires no additional dependencies.
-It is highly extensible, and even allows the document to be overriden.
+It is highly extensible, and even allows the document to be overridden.

 ## Quick Pitch
 For those already familiar with declarative layout management libraries, here is an example of how a basic layout would be authored using Stew.